KajaMarinsek/Database_Design/README.md

 Also, I ran SQL code in The Azure Data Studio, because when I tried to run it in the Github I got ### SyntaxError: [invalid syntax] (https://colab.research.google.com/drive/1rgjSfylCj5FiNVAIA0Aiag2XnTjwIe3C#scrollTo=DlyFgU63vBLm&line=14&uniqifier=1) and they suggested I search stack overflow

+still dont know how to embed de link here as nice as in azure studio...